wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 *Release Date - 1 March, 2015*

 * Vulnerabilities scanner for themes and plugins.
 * Add CAPTCHA to login screen for a more secure login.

+== Frequently Asked Questions ==
+= Does this protect my site from hackers? =
+Yes.